CALL FOR ABSTRACTS — APHA's 2020 Annual Meeting and Expo

 The following topics reflect both historical concerns and current focus areas of the Pharmacy Section.
 They are neither prescriptive nor exclusive.
 The Pharmacy Section supports and advocates for public health and pharmacy initiatives and policies that benefit regional and global at-risk communities, education, government, organizations, as well as promotes ethical drug development and equitable access to care.
 Topics that fall within the broadly outlined categories below are encouraged for submission:

-We also welcome abstract submissions on other topics related to public health pharmacy, including, but not limited to: public health practice activities, access to care, health literacy, prevention, and history.
+We also welcome abstract submissions on other topics related to public health pharmacy/pharmacists, including, but not limited to: public health practice activities, access to care, health literacy, prevention, and history.

 Abstracts submitted for consideration should reflect new information.
 Abstracts are limited to 250 words and should not contain charts, figures, etc. Abstracts should adequately describe the content and focus of the proposed presentation and follow the general outline of background, methods, results, and conclusions.